ItsIgnacioPortal/hacker-scoper/README.md

 This project was inspired by the [yeswehack_vdp_finder](https://github.com/yeswehack/yeswehack_vdp_finder)

 ## License
-All of the code on this repository is licensed under the *Creative Commons Attribution-ShareAlike License*.
+All of the code on this repository is licensed under the *GNU Affero General Public License v3*.
 A copy can be seen as `LICENSE` on this repository.

 The library `golang.org/x/net/publicsuffix`, used within this project is licensed with [BSD-3-Clause](https://pkg.go.dev/golang.org/x/net/publicsuffix?tab=licenses).